 You can Google the subject and find other opinions quite easily, but many of the ones that I’ve read include tools I haven’t heard of or needed to use in these last two years.
 Maybe I’ll need them all someday, who knows?
 But in my experience, there are just some that have no excuse not to be in your possession during that crucial first year of owning a fixer-upper.
 Especially since so many of the need-to-have tools around the house are under $10 or even FREE!
 This list certainly isn’t a comprehensive one – there are too many to really do in one post.
 But even if you’re a beginner who has never picked up a tool before today, you can easily get all of the tools listed here in one trip to the hardware store without breaking the bank.

 One of my very first posts was about discovering (and learned what to do with) caulk.
 Old houses in particular become drafty over time, and the caulk that used to keep things airtight ages, turning brittle, shrinking, or simply separating from its surroundings as the house settles.
 That old caulk has to be removed and redone before anything starts to look or function better.
 The good news too is that caulk is cheap, comes in many colors, can be paintable/stainable, and fix otherwise very expensive replacement alternatives (a box of caulk on the exterior goes a long, long way to save me money instead of replacing all of that cedar siding!).
 As a result, lesson number one was this: Regardless of the type you’re using, caulk will always use a caulk gun.
-Since the original master bedroom windows, I’ve used the same gun for sealing cracks in the cement (in prep for flooring installation), covered over holes that became more noticeable after painting the baseboards and trim white, using caulk adhesives for various spots in the house, exterior siding repair… the list goes on.
+Since the original primary bedroom windows, I’ve used the same gun for sealing cracks in the cement (in prep for flooring installation), covered over holes that became more noticeable after painting the baseboards and trim white, using caulk adhesives for various spots in the house, exterior siding repair… the list goes on.
 Far and away, I’d say that this is the tool I use in just about every project.

 Cost: As little as $3!